 In recent years, the stock market in general, and the market for pharmaceutical and biotechnology companies in particular, has experienced significant price and volume fluctuations that have often been unrelated or disproportionate to changes in the operating performance of the companies whose stock is experiencing those price and volume fluctuations.
 Broad market and industry factors may seriously affect the market price of our common stock, regardless of our actual operating performance.
-These fluctuations may be even more pronounced in the trading market for our stock shortly following this offering.
 Following periods of such volatility in the market price of a company's securities, securities class action litigation has often been brought against that company.
 Because of the potential volatility of our stock price, we may become the target of securities litigation in the future.
 Securities litigation could result in substantial costs and divert management's attention and resources from our business.